Time Travel: How to Build a Precision Digital Clock with Arduino & DS3231

 It is cheaper, tougher, and simpler than a microcontroller for these basic jobs.

 Hans Camenzind designed the 555 in 1970 while working as a freelancer.
 He almost didn’t make it.
 Engineers at Signetics argued it was unnecessary.
 He drew the first layout on a large sheet of paper (rubylith) by hand.
-It launched at 0.05.
+It launched at $0.75.
+Today, you can find them for as little as $0.05 in bulk.
 It is the only chip from the 70s that is still in every electronics store today.

 The 555 is famous for being “noisy”.
 When it switches its output, it draws a huge spike of current.
 This can make the voltage on your breadboard dip, causing the chip to reset itself.
 The Fix: Always put a 100µF Capacitor and a 0.1µF Capacitor right next to Pin 1 and Pin 8.
 This is called “Bypassing”.
 It acts as a local energy reserve for the chip.
 If your circuit acts weird, add more capacitors.